CS450-ECE461/fall2016-group1-apiserver/docs/dev/README.md

 ### Travis CI ###
-We use Travis CI as our c
+We use Travis CI as our automatic build and deployment agent.